-(1) A Head of the Contracting Activity (HCA) may issue acquisition regulations as necessary to implement or supplement the FAR, DTAR, DTAP, or Bureau regulation.
-Prior to establishing such acquisition regulation the Bureau shall forward the proposed Bureau acquisition regulation to the SPE for review and approval in accordance with 1001.7000(a)(1).
-The submission shall use Treasury SF 1071, Business Case for Proposed Bureau Regulation.
+(1) A Head of the Contracting Activity (HCA) may issue acquisition regulations as necessary to implement or supplement the FAR, DTAR, DTAP, or Bureau regulations.
+Prior to establishing such acquisition regulations, the Bureau shall forward the proposed Bureau acquisition regulations to the SPE for review and approval in accordance with 1001.7000(a)(1).
+The submission shall use Treasury SF 1071, Business Case for Proposed Bureau Regulations.
 The Bureau can reach out to OPE for assistance in completing the form.